 This post is also available in: Français (French)

-Two years after publishing the Bologna Open Recognition Declaration (ePIC 2016) one year after exploring alternative credentials and alternative to credentials (ePIC 2017), ePIC 2018 is exploring how opening recognition technologies and practices could lead to the emergence of Open Recognition Ecosystems.
+Three years after publishing the Bologna Open Recognition Declaration (ePIC 2016), two years after exploring alternative credentials and alternative to credentials (ePIC 2017), ePIC 2019 deepens the reflection initiated during the 2018 edition : how opening recognition technologies and practices could lead to the emergence of Open Recognition Ecosystems.

 We are looking for contributions exploring either one of the components of recognition ecosystems (e.g. an institution, a technology or a practice), the study of emerging or formalised recognition ecosystems (e.g. community of practice or a professional body) and the study of the principles and theory underpinning recognition, trust, identity and their ecosystems.